mallochine/jarvis2/README.md

 ml

-And now, ml is aliased with ~/Documents/10605.
 Lastly, "j ml" will take me to ~/Documents/10605.